Employment tribunals - how to work out your basic award if you are claiming unfair dismissal

-If you’ve worked for your employer for at least 2 years, you can calculate your basic award on GOV.UK - it’s the same as statutory redundancy pay.
+If you’ve worked for your employer for at least 2 years and work regular hours, you can calculate your basic award on GOV.UK - it’s the same as statutory redundancy pay.

 You can work out how much your basic award will be by adding together: